 Fear of Missing Out

 If I choose to get married, will it hinder my ability to travel?
 Or to focus on my work and move up the proverbial ladder?
 Settling down with one person when you have a whole smorgasbord of men/women to choose from can be frightening.

 So many of us are so uncertain of the future and what it holds that we are afraid to commit in the present.
 If there is something bigger, better, and grander in my future, why not wait?
 I think if we are being totally honest with ourselves, this fear comes into play in every part of our lives, not just relationships.

 Playing off of a fear of missing out, you may look at the idea of marriage with disdain because it sentences you to a lifetime of feeling trapped.
-We’ve all heard the negative phrase associated with a spouse—”the old ball-and-chain.”
+We’ve all heard the negative phrase associated with a spouse, i.e. "The old ball-and-chain.”

-Perhaps you’ve been in a relationship only to find out your significant other has had a life-long desire to be a parent.
+Perhaps you’ve been in a previous relationship only to find out your significant other has had a life-long desire to be a parent.
 Or you struggled to conceive and a relationship fell apart because of it.
 I just have to say this now: Your self-worth is not measured by your ability to have a child.

-How to Overcome your Fear of Commitment
+How To Overcome Your Fear of Commitment

 Take a Deep Look